rwieruch/blog_iamliesa_content/blog/tips-increase-blog-traffic/index.md

 Thus, invest a little time into researching your target site.
 Investigate the type of content, look at comments and social shares, and research the makeup of the audience.

-Also, check your target blog’s <Link to="https://moz.com/learn/seo/domain-authority">domain and page authority</Link>.
+Also, check your target blog’s <BlogLink to="https://moz.com/learn/seo/domain-authority">domain and page authority</BlogLink>.
 The higher the authority, the more valuable the site  for your link-building efforts.

 The downside to guest blogging however, is that especially in the beginning when you’re still small it can be tough to convince people to let you publish content on their site.

 <Title id="be-consistent">5.
 Write more and be consistent</Title>

 Studies show that the more often you update your website, the more traffic it will receive.
-HubSpot found out that B2C companies that <Link to="https://www.hubspot.com/marketing-statistics">blogged more than 11 times per months got more than four times as many leads as those companies that only blogged four to five times per months</Link>.
+HubSpot found out that B2C companies that <BlogLink to="https://www.hubspot.com/marketing-statistics">blogged more than 11 times per months got more than four times as many leads as those companies that only blogged four to five times per months</BlogLink>.

 ![google analytic boost blog traffic](./images/google_analytics.jpg)